Peter Oosterhuis: PGA Tour

-Oosterhuis made his debut on the PGA Tour at the 1971 Greater Greensboro Open, the week before competing in his first Masters.
-In 1973 Oosterhuis led the Masters Tournament after three rounds before finishing third.
-In the 1974 Monsanto Open, Oosterhuis lost in a playoff to Lee Elder.
-This was a historic event as it assured that Elder, an African-American, would be the first black man to play at the Masters.
-Oosterhuis was not a member of the PGA Tour at this point; he played all of these events on sponsor exemptions.

-In 1974 Oosterhuis entered the qualification process to become a full-time member of the PGA Tour.
-In November, he finished fourth in the 144-hole PGA Tour Qualifying school, earning his card for the 1975 season.
-There were high hopes for Oosterhuis' success on the PGA Tour.
-He was ranked No. 7 in the world less than a year before joining the PGA Tour and had just won the European Tour Order of Merit for the fourth consecutive time weeks before entering Q-school.
-He made his debut as a tour player in the opening event of the season, the Phoenix Open.
-He recorded a second-place finish at First NBC New Orleans Open to Billy Casper.
+Oosterhuis made his debut on his PGA Tour rookie season at the opening event, the 1975 Phoenix Open.
+In the middle of the year, he recorded a second-place finish at First NBC New Orleans Open to Billy Casper.
 He was also in contention for the U.S. Open on the last day.
-He was four shots back in a 4-way tie for 4th place as he entered the final round.
-The leaders struggled, however, and Oosterhuis' even-par golf through the first 8 holes was nearly enough to catch them.
-However, he made four consecutive bogeys in the middle of the round to abruptly eliminate his chances.
+He was in a tie for 4th place as he entered the final round.
+The leaders struggled early and Oosterhuis's even-par golf through the first 8 holes was nearly enough to catch them.
+However, he made four consecutive bogeys in the middle of the round to eliminate his chances.
 He would still finish only two back, in a tie for seventh.
 Oosterhuis also recorded one other top-10 in 1975.
 His overall record for the year was 28 starts with 24 made cuts along with 3 top-10s and 10 top-25s.
-Although he did not quite meet the level of success he achieved in the early 1970s, it was nonetheless a promising start on the more challenging American tour.
+Late in the year, Oosterhuis played the 1975 Ryder Cup.
+He again had much success at the event, defeating Johnny Miller and J. C. Snead.